blackhole89/notekit/README.md

 You can download the following binary builds:

-* [Linux x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/notekit-20210403.tar.gz) (Git version of 2021-04-03), or download the possibly unstable [automated build](https://github.com/blackhole89/notekit/releases) (This temporarily fails as of 2021-04-03, so the precompiled version or one of the alternative channels is recommended).
+* [Linux x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/notekit-20210403.tar.gz) (Git version of 2021-04-03), or download the possibly unstable [automated build](https://github.com/blackhole89/notekit/releases).
 * [Windows x86_64](http://twilightro.kafuka.org/%7Eblackhole89/files/notekit-20200426.zip) (Git version of 2020-04-26).
 The Windows version is less tested and incapable of remembering which folders are opened to mingw-w64's lack of support for xattrs.

 Moreover, there is also